JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 "Stellar has a near-zero-fee Decentralized Exchange built into the protocol, which allows you to trade any token pair and list your tokens without any listing fees or restrictions."
 &mdash; [Nikhil Saraf](https://stellar.org/blog/developers/kelp-why-we-built-it-the-liquidity-problem) on [kelp](https://discordapp.com/channels/761985725453303838/1292523643900919951/1301969206081753178)

 ---

+maybe laight gas arg if reelvant in any maningul fn

+---